-Children have opportunities to explore and investigate change through practical activities, such as growing seeds and watching the flower petals change colour.
-Children are making recognisable models with construction toys and technological equipment.
-They make trips into the locality and a globe is effectively used to widen children's understanding of the wider world.
-Children's learning is well supported when using the computer.
+All children have opportunities to explore and investigate change through practice activities such as growing seed and watching the petals change colour.
+Children's are making recognisable model with construction toys and technology equipment as the global which is effective used to widen children understanding of the world.
+Children have use of the computer on which their learning is supported.